 About 80% of the hydrogen used in refineries was produced onsite at the refineries themselves, with around 55% resulting from dedicated hydrogen production and the rest being produced as a by-product from different operations, such as naphtha crackers.
 Less than 1% of the hydrogen used in refineries in 2022 was produced using low-emission technologies.
-The remaining 20% of hydrogen used was sourced as merchant hydrogen, 6 produced externally, and mostly from unabated fossil fuels.
-The production of hydrogen for use in refining resulted in 240-380 Mt CO2 emitted to the atmosphere in 2022.
+The remaining 20% of hydrogen used was sourced as merchant hydrogen,6 produced externally, and mostly from unabated fossil fuels.
+The production of hydrogen for use in refining resulted in 240-380 Mt CO2 emitted to the atmosphere in 2022.7 storage; Fossil w CCUS = fossil fuels with carbon capture, utilisation and storage.
+Onsite refers to the production of hydrogen inside refineries, including dedicated captive production and as a by-product of catalytic reformers.

-&lt;sup>6 Merchant hydrogen sourced by refineries is typically produced in plants very close to the refinery, and sometimes even in the same location, but in plants operated by another company, given that hydrogen is not a global commodity today.
+6 Merchant hydrogen sourced by refineries is typically produced in plants very close to the refinery, and sometimes even in the same location, but in plants operated by another company, given that hydrogen is not a global commodity today.